zonArt/openlp/documentation/manual/source/dualmonitors.rst

 Some computers also incorporate the use of :abbr:`S-Video (Separate Video)` or :abbr:`HDMI (High-Definition Multimedia Interface)` connections.

-A typical OpenLP set up consist of your normal single monitor setup, with your projector setup as the second monitor.
+A typical OpenLP setup consist of your normal single monitor, with your projector hooked up to your computer as the second monitor.
 With the option of extending your desktop across the second monitor, or your operating system's equivalent.

 Microsoft Windows
 -----------------